Contraception for heavy & painful periods

 The contraceptive implant and the contraceptive injection both work by releasing progestogen into the bloodstream.
 They can help reduce painful, heavy periods, but irregular bleeding is a possible side-effect.

-66% of The Lowdown users currently using the injection experienced a stop to their periods, whilst 13% found them to be irregular.
-Nearly half of those using the implant had irregular periods compared to a third whose periods stopped entirely.
+69% of The Lowdown users report that the injection stopped their periods, whilst 12% found them to be irregular.
+45% of those using the implant had irregular periods compared to a third whose periods stopped entirely.
+(Data taken as of September 2024)

 Laura Keyes is a freelance content writer living in Cornwall.
 With a background in pharmacy, she is passionate about women’s health and the need for access to accurate and meaningful contraceptive advice.